github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Runner-config, the root orchestration and compute providers, and their leaf modules are internal implementation boundaries rather than standalone public modules.
 Callers opt into the experimental interface through `experimental.multi_runner_config`; `multi-runner` calls `runner-config`, which selects the provider modules.
 Their direct input and output contracts may change while v2 remains experimental.

 Each external v2 runner config selects demand orchestration separately from its compute provider.
-The required `orchestration_provider` wrapper has one supported provider today: `experimental.multi_runner_config.<runner_config>.orchestration_provider.webhook`.
-It owns the runner config's lifecycle and maximum runner count, registration scope, matcher, build-queue overrides, scale-up, scale-down, pool, and job-retry settings.
-The wrapper is intentionally typed as a provider boundary so later orchestration implementations can be added as mutually exclusive siblings without moving common settings again.
+The required `orchestration_provider` wrapper supports mutually exclusive `webhook` and `scale_set` siblings.
+Webhook owns lifecycle and maximum runner count, registration scope, matcher, build-queue overrides, scale-up, scale-down, pool, and job retry.
+Scale-set owns its GitHub scope and installation-ID reference, existing scale-set name and ID, desired capacity, boot timeout, and optional session owner and work folder.
+Exactly one sibling must be non-null.

+Scale-set orchestration is adoption-only: the controller does not discover, create, or delete GitHub scale sets.
+Its ownership key is the canonical GitHub scope plus numeric scale-set ID.
+Validation rejects duplicates inside one multi-runner deployment, while operators must keep the tuple unique across deployments because independent Terraform states cannot detect one another.
+The controller uses only the primary App ID and private-key references derived from `experimental.github.app`; each selected runner config supplies the installation-ID Parameter Store reference for its own scope.

 The runner config also populates exactly one typed compute-provider leaf, such as `experimental.multi_runner_config.<runner_config>.compute_provider.aws.ec2`; that leaf's presence must be known during planning because it determines capacity routing.
 Multi-runner resource preconditions enforce both selections and the public contract's cross-scope and plan-shaping rules, while each provider implementation validates its resolved internal contract.

 After resolving global `experimental.compute_provider.aws.ec2` values with the selected runner config's `compute_provider.aws.ec2` overrides, `multi-runner` preserves the namespaced typed wrapper expected by `runner-config`.
 The direct contract is `compute_provider = { aws = { ec2 = { ... } } }`, not a flat EC2 object.
 Runner-config flattens each populated namespace and provider leaf into an internal dispatch key such as `aws_ec2`, validates that exactly one leaf is non-null, and passes `compute_provider.aws.ec2` to `module.compute_aws_ec2[0]` as its nested `config` object.
 The webhook runtime registry still receives the provider type `ec2`; the namespace is part of Terraform dispatch so different clouds can expose similarly named services without colliding.
-Runner-config independently validates the exact-one `orchestration_provider = { webhook = { ... } }` wrapper and invokes the selected root orchestration provider with provider-neutral common objects such as `runner`, the Lambda substrate, SSM, observability, and the selected compute-provider capabilities.
+Runner-config independently validates exact-one orchestration selection.
+It calls `module.orchestration_webhook[0]` for webhook selections; for scale-set selections it applies fixed ephemeral JIT lifecycle settings and exposes `{ type, capabilities }` through `compute_provider_contract` without creating a controller child per runner config.

 Binary discovery is completed before the runner-config call. `config.experimental.translation.tf` enriches the final canonical runner config at `compute_provider.aws.ec2.binaries_syncer.s3`, leaving `s3` null when synchronization is disabled.
 The `module.runner_configs` call then passes that runner config's wrapped `compute_provider` object unchanged.
 Runner-config and the EC2 provider therefore receive the typed provider-owned shape; neither expects a bare `{ arn, id, key }` object directly at `compute_provider.aws.ec2.binaries_syncer`.

 Runner-config creates or selects the runner IAM role, but the current EC2 provider owns the role's default trust-policy document.
 Each provider implementation supplies a small `trust-policy` submodule that accepts `additional_trust_policy_json` and returns the final `assume_role_policy`.
-The full provider separately returns its nested `provider` contract containing `policies.runner`, `policies.scale_up`, `policies.scale_down`, and `policies.pool`, component environment variables, and provider resources.
+The full provider separately returns its nested `provider` contract containing the provider `type`, typed `capabilities`, legacy webhook policy/environment fragments, and provider resources.
+EC2's additive `capabilities.scale_set` contains provider-owned non-secret runtime JSON, environment variables, and structured IAM statements.
+It excludes GitHub scope and credentials, desired capacity, and boot timeout.
 When runner-config creates the runner role, it uses the isolated trust-policy output and attaches the returned runner policies.
 An external role bypasses both operations, so its caller owns trust and permissions.
-Runner-config passes the scale-up, scale-down, and pool capabilities to the selected orchestration provider in either case.
-A provider never creates or attaches the common runner IAM role.
+A provider never creates or attaches the common runner IAM role or an orchestration role.

 The trust relationship is deliberately rendered by an isolated provider submodule: